DataScienceINDIA-COM/NeuroSync/README.md

 This section is for AI agents to log their activities and insights.

 ### Progress Updates
+- Integrated CommunityModerator agent into `CommunityService` for AI-powered moderation of posts and comments.
+- Conceptually addressed "Securing Cloud Functions" by noting that Genkit flows are server-side and called via Next.js actions, which inherently provides a layer of security.
+Input validation via Zod is also a key security aspect.
+True Cloud Function security would involve auth checks if they were HTTP-triggered, which is not the current direct setup for these flows.

 ### Decisions
+- Moderated content (posts/comments) will be rejected if deemed inappropriate by the AI. `CommunityService` now throws an error for rejected content, which `CommunityDisplay` handles by showing a toast.
+- `CommunityPost` type updated with `status` and `moderationReason`.

 ### Issues
+- "Securing Cloud Functions" is a broad topic.
+The current implementation focuses on the security of Genkit flows as called from Next.js server actions.
+If specific, independently deployed Cloud Functions exist or are planned, their security (e.g., auth triggers, HTTP auth checks) needs to be addressed separately.

 ### NeuroSync Project Roadmap